Judges harassed for raising questions on clean, unclean money: SC

 During the course of hearing, Federal Investigation Agency (FIA) Director General (DG) Bashir Memon informed the court about some 15 more fake accounts through which transactions of Rs6 billion was made.

-The Chief Justice said that the matter in hand is being heard under Article 184(3) of the Constitution, giving unlimited powers to the court to give any direction.
+The Chief Justice said that the matter in hand is being heard under Article 184(3) of the constitution, giving unlimited powers to court to give any direction.

 At this, Additional IGP Sindh informed the court that a report has been submitted before the court stating that police officers involved in the harassment of the witnesses as well as the concerned SSP have been suspended adding that SHO of Gulistan Police Station has also been suspended.
 The Chief Justice said that suspension of the said officers was not the solution.